 Interact Club is a Rotary-sponsored service club.
 We are pleased to have the Rotary Club of Lions Gate as our professional partner.
 Windsor's Interact Club is noted as being one of the best int he Rotary District 5040.
 Interact is a service organization for young adults (ages 14-18 years old) with a mission to provide funding and support for both local and global issues.
 Interact Club runs the full school year and joining at any time is always welcome.

-Model UN Ms. Layton & Mr. Myers - Teacher Sponsor
+Model UN - on hold till further notice Ms. Layton & Mr. Myers - Teacher Sponsor

 Model United Nations, also known as Model UN or MUN, is an educational simulation and/or academic competition in which students learn about diplomacy, international relations, and the United Nations.
 We are looking for enthusiastic students looking for a challenge in providing solutions to world issues.